Patriot Games (film): Plot

 While Lord Holmes is at the Ryan residence to present Ryan's KCVO medal, a severe thunderstorm apparently knocks out the house's power.
 Ryan notices the boat-house lights are still on, and he is unable to radio any DSS agents or state troopers guarding the premises.
-He deduces the house's power was deliberately cut and fears an imminent attack.
-Ryan realizes that Holmes' assistant, Watkins, is the informant and forces him to reveal information.
+He deduces the house's power was deliberately cut and suspects an imminent attack.
+Ryan realizes that Holmes's assistant, Watkins, is the informant and forces him to reveal information.
 Outside, O'Donnell, Miller, and their team have killed all security personnel, then infiltrate the house.
 After Ryan and his Naval Academy associate, Lt.
-Commander Robby Jackson, eliminate several terrorists, Ryan lures O'Donnell, Miller, and Annette into pursuing him on open water in their waiting speed boats.
+Commander Robby Jackson, eliminate several terrorists, Miller pursues Ryan, accidentally killing Watkins in the process.
+Ryan lures O'Donnell, Miller, and Annette into pursuing him on open water in their waiting speed boats.
 Upon realizing it is a ruse, O'Donnell demands they return and complete their mission to abduct and ransom Holmes.
 Miller, crazed with revenge against Ryan, refuses, then fatally shoots O'Donnell and Annette.
 He leaps aboard Ryan's boat where a struggle ensues; Ryan kills Miller and jumps overboard just before the burning boat crashes into jutting rocks and explodes.
 An FBI Hostage Rescue Team arrives, rescuing Ryan.

+In the final scene, during breakfast, Cathy's doctor calls saying the yet-to-be born baby is healthy, but the credits roll before the audience knows whether it's a boy or girl.